 Related Article – Speed up your WordPress website with Lazy loading

 Have you not yet utilized the power of Google Tag Manager – then, you are seriously missing out on something.
-This something is nothing, but you are failing to offer your users with a uniform and seamless user journeys.
+This something is nothing, but you are failing to offer your users uniform and seamless user journeys.
 And, you do not have the right to refuse them of this privilege of theirs.
 Tagging is nothing but you tag content to solutions or services that you are offering, while also these tags may lead to people connected with that specific content or case studies.
 In the past, this was a manual process, but now tagging takes people across all those places that they need to reach for getting a clear idea of what they are looking for.
 All this paves the way to a wonderful UX.

 8) Are you fulfilling user needs?

-The most important question that you should be asking is that whether you are fulfilling all your user’s needs?
+The most important question that you should be asking is whether you are fulfilling all your user’s needs?
 A great marketing strategy is born when you take into account your user’s needs, expectations, concerns, what brings them here and pain points.
 You need to consider the various users and their characters, which are typically different, their objectives, the tasks or responsibilities they are undertaking.
 Taking into consideration all these factors, you can design a user journey that would provide an enhanced UX for all the different types of users who arrive at your site.